 One of the many things you can do while high is play video games, and let’s face it, lots of people do.
 But some games might be better suited to your sesh than others.
 It’s unlikely that you’d want to play something like Dark Souls or Resident Evil, or even Five Nights at Freddy’s in VR — but you might.
 However, we’re going to look at some games that are especially good when you’re lifted, either because of their sounds, visuals, or gameplay itself.
 For many, loud, intense, or scary games are not the way.
 Here’s our selection of some of the best video games to play while getting high.

 First, let’s talk about a few VR “games” that are just pure audiovisual fun.
-First up there’s Particulate, which is currently only compatible with the Oculus Rift, but can work with the Quest 2 as well.
+First up there’s Particulate, arguably the best VR game to play while high, which is currently only compatible with the Oculus Rift, but can work with the Quest 2 as well.
 You can manipulate particle generators with your hands in a way that makes you feel like a wizard harnessing the powers of the universe, and while it’s mostly just a toy, it’s surprisingly addictive and fun.